dask/dask/docs/source/10-minutes-to-dask.rst

 Scheduling
 ----------

-After you have generated a task graph, it is the scheduler's job to execute it.
+After you have generated a task graph, it is the scheduler's job to execute it (see :doc:`scheduling`).

 By default when you call ``compute`` on a Dask object, Dask uses the thread pool on your computer to run computations in parallel.